ceroberoz/id-jobs/README.md

 ## 🆕 Latest Updates

-- Implemented Playwright for improved JavaScript rendering and pagination handling
+- Added Glints spider for comprehensive job data from Glints.com
-- Enhanced Karir spider with better data extraction
+- Implemented pagination in Glints spider to capture all available job listings
-- Improved error handling and logging
+- Enhanced error handling and logging for improved debugging
-- Optimized pagination logic for better performance
+- Optimized data processing pipeline for Glints job information
-- Updated data processing pipeline for increased efficiency
+- Updated documentation to reflect new data source and features

 ## 📊 Overview